 Dr. Ashton serves as an Associate Editor of Assistive Technology for the Journal of Special Education Technology, The California Council for Exceptional Children presented her with the 2000-2002 Exemplary Special Educator Award.
 Dr. Ashton is a frequent speaker on special education topics most recently presenting for the International Conference of the Council for Learning Disabilities, the International Conference of the Learning Disabilities Association of America, and the Annual Conference of the Council for Exceptional Children.
 She has also published articles in the Journal of Educational Computing Research, The Successful Professor, Diagnostique, Special Education Technology Practice, and Teaching Exceptional Children.

-Dr. Philip E. Bernhardt is Associate Professor of Secondary Education.
+Dr. Barnhardt is a professor at the Metropolitan State University of Denver.
+He teaches courses in assessment, educational research, instructional design and classroom management.
 His professional development interests and expertise include co-teaching , backwards design, performance assessment, effective instructional practices, new teacher mentoring and induction, and supporting middle and high schools establish course placement norms to help students access advanced-level coursework.

 Dr. Brooke Blanks is an Associate Professor of Special Education in the School of Teacher Education and Leadership at Radford University.
 She teaches assessment courses and supervises student teachers.
 Dr. Blanks’s research interests focus on building capacity for collaborative practice in inclusive rural classrooms with competency-based professional development.
 She is co-PI on Project ASSET at the IMPACT lab at Radford University.